 The antenna I mostly use for amateur radio is a Diamond X-50NA.
 However, it's not really a great satellite antenna because the 5/8 wave design pushes the radiation pattern close to the horizon.
 This is good for talking to terrestrial stations, but not good for satellites straight overhead.

 Since the 2m amateur satellite band (~145 MHz) is close to AIS frequencies (~160 MHz), I decided to combine these two services and design a 1/4 wave ground plane antenna that receives both frequencies.
 And since 1/4 wave antennas have a higher takeoff angle, 1/4 wave antennas receive satellites better than 5/8 wave antennas.
+More information can be found in the ARRL Handbook.

 The vertical element is about 18 inches long, and the radials are just over 20 inches long.
 The white semi-transparent goop at the base of the vertical element is hot glue for waterproofing.
 Bulkhead N connectors are not waterproof on the solder side, so I was worried about water getting in around the center conductor area and running into the coax.
 Once water gets into coax cable, it just wicks thru the inside and ruins the coax, causing RF problems along the way.
 And good coax is expensive, much more expensive than this antenna I built!